Ana Maria de Martinez: Biography

-On May 28, 1937, Ana María Avilés was born in Santa Ana, El Salvador.
-She was the fourth child of Maruca de Avilés and Narciso Avilés and the younger sister of Salvadoran painter San Aviles (1932–1991).
+Ana María Avilés was born in Santa Ana, El Salvador.
+She was the fourth child of Maruca de Avilés and Narciso Avilés and the younger sister of Salvadoran painter Ernesto 'San' Aviles (1932-1991).
 In 1943, the Avilés family moved to the capital, San Salvador.
 In 1959, at the age of twenty-two, she married Oswaldo Martínez, an architect.

-A deep religious feeling and a vocation to art led her to the workshop of a French sculptor visiting San Salvador, who invited her to take modelling classes.
-The use of clay, the traditional material of the Central American ancestral cultures, aroused her interest in pre-Columbian art, leading her to visit archaeological sites in El Salvador, Guatemala, Honduras, Mexico, and Belize.
+An interest in art led her to the workshop of a French sculptor visiting San Salvador, who invited her to take modelling classes.
+The use of clay, the traditional material of the Central American ancestral cultures, directed her interest towards pre-Columbian art, leading her to visit archaeological sites in El Salvador, Guatemala, Honduras, Mexico, and Belize.